 You have several ways to test for leaks, but the most common method is to use a smoke machine.

 As its name implies, it pumps smoke into the ductwork system.
-If the smoke comes out of a certain place, that’s where leaks are most likely.
+The smoke shows where the leaks are.

 Use the Right Ductwork Material